 Understanding the Intersection of Medicaid and Work

 Medicaid is the nation’s public health insurance program for people with low incomes.
 Overall, the Medicaid program covers more than 70 million Americans, or 1 in 5, including many with complex and costly needs for care.
-Historically, nonelderly, non-disabled adults accounted for a small share (27%) of Medicaid enrollees; however, the enactment and implementation of the Affordable Care Act (ACA) has expanded coverage to nonelderly adults with income up to 138% FPL, or $16,394 for an individual in 2016.
+Historically, non-elderly adults without disabilities accounted for a small share (27%) of Medicaid enrollees; however, the Affordable Care Act (ACA) has expanded coverage to non-elderly adults with income up to 138% FPL, or $16,394 for an individual in 2016.
 As of January 2017, 32 states have implemented the ACA Medicaid expansion.
 By design, the expansion extended coverage to the working poor (both parents and childless adults), most of whom do not otherwise have access to affordable coverage.
 With the expansion to more “able-bodied” adults, questions have arisen about tying work to eligibility.

-Among non-disabled, non-elderly adults with Medicaid coverage—those most likely to be in the workforce—nearly 8 in 10 live in working families, and a majority are working themselves.
-Because policies around work requirements would apply to primarily to non-disabled adults (parents and childless adults), we focus this analysis on this group.
-Data show that among the 24 million non-disabled adults (ages 19-64) enrolled in Medicaid in 2015, 6 in 10 (59%) are working themselves (Figure 1).
+Among adults with Medicaid coverage—those most likely to be in the workforce—nearly 8 in 10 live in working families, and a majority are working themselves.
+Because policies around work requirements would apply to primarily to non-elderly adults without disabilities, we focus this analysis on this group (see methods box for more detail).
+Data show that among the 24 million non-SSI adults (ages 19-64) enrolled in Medicaid in 2015, 6 in 10 (59%) are working themselves (Figure 1).
 A larger share, nearly 8 in 10 (78%), are in families with at least one worker, with nearly two-thirds (64%) with a full-time worker and another 15% with a part-time worker; one of the adults in such families may not work, often due to caregiving or other non-work responsibilities.
 Because states that expanded Medicaid under the ACA cover adults with family incomes at higher levels than those that did not, adults in Medicaid expansion states are more likely to be in working families or working themselves than those in non-expansion states (Table 1).

 Research shows that Medicaid expansion has not negatively affected labor market participation, and some research indicates that Medicaid coverage supports work.
 A comprehensive review of research on the ACA Medicaid expansion found that there is no significant negative effect of the ACA Medicaid expansion on employment rates and other measures of employment and employee behavior (such as transitions from employment to non-employment, the rate of job switches, transitions from full- to part-time employment, labor force participation, and usual hours worked per week).
 In addition, focus groups, state studies, and anecdotal reports highlight examples of Medicaid coverage supporting work and helping enrollees transition into new careers.
 For example, individuals have reported that receiving medication for conditions like asthma or rheumatoid arthritis through Medicaid is critical in supporting their ability to work.